Billy-Droid-Stonks/Lightaking-Source-Code/README.md

-# To do List App
+# To Do List App

-A full-stack todo list application built with React (frontend) and Node.js (backend).
+A full-stack todo list application built with React (frontend) and Node.js + Express (backend).

 ## Prerequisites